France Mourns Loss Of 1960s Icon Francoise Hardy - UrduPoint

 Prefiguring the slender models that would soon take over catwalks, she became a muse for designers such as Paco Rabanne and Yves Saint Laurent.

-Her career spanned more than 50 years and almost 30 studio albums, including several film and theatre roles.

-Despite battling throat cancer, she was still releasing albums in her 70s, her final being "Personne d'autre" in 2018.
+Despite battling throat cancer, she was still making music in her 70s.
+Her last album, "Personne d'autre", was released in 2018.

 Recent Stories